ghlrobin/ghlrobin.github.io/_posts/boostcamp/week03-dl-basic/2022-10-03-02-neural-networks.md

 ![](/assets/img/boostcamp/2022-10-03-10-14-53.png)

-- To use multi dimensional input and output, we use vectors and matrices
+- To use multi-dimensional input and output, we use vectors and matrices
-- One way to interpret a matrix is to regard it as a mapping between two vector spaces
+- One way to interpret a matrix is to regard it as a mapping between two vector spaces.

 # Activation Functions

 ![](/assets/img/boostcamp/2022-10-03-10-16-59.png)

-- we add activation functions to act as non-lineaer tranformations
+- we add activation functions to act as non-linear tranformations.

 ![](/assets/img/boostcamp/2022-10-03-10-17-33.png)